rbowsley/lamplighthelp/source/5-8-0_Finding_People.markdown

-There are a number of ways to find a particular {{person}} or {{org}}.
+There are several ways to find a particular {{person}} or {{org}}.
 The easiest way is to use the search bar in the top-right corner of your screen.

 ![Search Bar](5.8.0b.png)